 NOTE: To browse the library reference or circulating collections for books on career planning, go to the stacks that have call numbers ranging from HF5381-HF5382.5.

 The databases listed below are useful sources for exploring careers.
-Students can use these databases to search for professional organizations, or to search for articles about careers in newspapers, magazines, or journals.
+Students can use these databases to search for industry overviews, company information or to search for articles about careers in newspapers, magazines, or journals.
 For additional searching assistance, review the Finding Articles guide, or Ask A Librarian.

 Provides profiles on 19 million public and private companies worldwide.
 Includes financials, competitors, executives, and industry data.